tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_3.md

 I rush in, the words tumbling out in a torrent.
 "I can't stand him!
 Mark, he's a fucking arsehole!"
 I struggle to find the right words to express how much I loathe my future step-father, but they all fall short.
 "He's just...
 He's not you," I finish lamely, feeling a profound sadness.

-"You know, Wren," he says, using his special nickname for me, "sometimes people come into our lives, and we don't get to choose.
+"You know, Wren," he says, "sometimes people come into our lives, and we don't get to choose.
 What matters is how we respond to them."

 I feel a surge of frustration, mixed with a desperate longing for an escape.
 "I could run away.
 It’ll be just you and me.
 We can live out here, away from everything."